CodyCline/codycline/content/blog/google-foobar-challenge/index.md

 ### TL;DR
 Repo with full answers, explanations (work in progress) is located [here](https://github.com/CodyCline/google_foobar_answers).

-Some time ago, I had the oppurtunity of going through the Google Foobar Challenge.
+Some time ago, I had the opportunity of going through the Google Foobar Challenge.
-For those of you who don't know, its a secret, invite-only programming challenge created by Google that you participate using your web browser.
+For those of you who are unfamiliar with this, it's a semi-secret, invite-only programming challenge created by Google.

+The objective is to test you with 5 distinct levels of algorithm challenges.
+Each challenge increases in difficulty as it progreses.

 The location of their app is [here](https://foobar.withgoogle.com).

-It's main objective is to test developers with 5 distinct levels of algorithm challenges.
-Each challenge increases in difficulty as it progreses,

-If you reach the end of level three, you may submit contact information and be connected to a Google Recruiter to discuss career prospects within the company.
+If you reach the end of level three, you may submit contact information and be connected to a Google Recruiter to discuss potential career prospects at the company.

-*For now, all of my answers are in python, however, there are other github repositories with the Java answers.*
+*All of my answers are written in Python, however, there are other github repositories with the Java answers.*

 It's unclear what you have to specifically do to get selected by the Google Foobar challenge; the general consensus is that you need to be searching a lot of programming related queries.
-I got selected when searching "testing in the cloud".
-It's probably different for everyone.
+I got selected when searching "testing in the cloud" -- it's probably different for everyone.

-Without further delay, lets start!
+Without further delay, lets start our step-by-step walthrough!

 # Challenge 1